neoito-hub/angular5.0-testing/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Angular sample test cases

-AppComponent
-* should create the app
-* should have as title 'app'
-* should render title in a h1 tag

-## Tests to implement
+## Unit Tests to implement
+- [x] create the app.
-- [ ] should have the class variable title as 'TDD' and angularVersion as 5
+- [x] should have the class variable title as 'TDD' and angularVersion as 5
-- [ ] should render angularVersion in pre tag
+- [x] should render angularVersion in pre tag
+## Unit test report